 The characteristics of a leader come through in our day to day interactions with those around us.
 Leaders come in all shapes, styles, and forms.
 If you stop to think about some of the leaders that have inspired you or even some that have infuriated you, the qualities of good leadership skills will become apparent.

 When we think about the characteristics of a leader, we often think of leaders that are dynamic, which calls each of us to act or to follow.
-We could take an example, such as Hitler.
-He did not have the values that we should follow, but had that inspiration that could ignite a country.
 If we also stop to think about the leaders today in the US, we do not get the same vision of a leader that has a dynamism that is hard to resist, but rather a leader that has that ‘good to great’ quality.
 Often times these leaders are more quiet and reserved, embodying the vision of good leadership skills and calling each of us to action in a subtle way that can often times leave us asking why we’re buying what they’re selling.

 The answer is a simple.
 The characteristics of a leader are not skills or behaviors that will be new to those that strive to master them, but will often times be the actions we all know we should be focused on, if we only had the time.
 Yes, developing good leadership skills take time, just like perfecting an idea or delivering on a project.
 Without an investment of time, very few people will have the skills to become the great leaders they envision.